-Dr Chris J. Whitman, Welsh School of Architecture, Cardiff University
+Dr Chris J. Whitman, Welsh School of Architecture, Cardiff University, UK

-Lui Tam, Welsh School of Architecture, Cardiff University
+Lui Tam, Welsh School of Architecture, Cardiff University, UK

-Prof Oriel Prizeman, Welsh School of Architecture, Cardiff University
+Prof Oriel Prizeman, Welsh School of Architecture, Cardiff University, UK

 Submission deadline for extended abstract: 29th July 2022

 Submission deadline for full papers: 30th June 2023